jimmyzheng124/JZ_UCE_RUNS/README.md

 Each sample averaged about 2.5 million reads after illumiprocessing.
 Not bad.
 The results are stored in [fastqreads.csv] (fastqreads.csv).

 ###<a name="assembly">STEP 2: ASSEMBLE READS AND MATCH PROBES</a>
 <a href="https://github.com/faircloth-lab/phyluce">phyluce</a> contains packages for three assembly methods: <a href="http://www.ebi.ac.uk/~zerbino/velvet/">velvet</a>, <a href="http://www.bcgsc.ca/platform/bioinfo/software/abyss">abyss</a>, and <a href="http://trinityrnaseq.sourceforge.net/">trinity</a>.
 The configuration files you feed into each assembly are similar, so you can make easy modifications to adapt to a different program.
-I use <a href="http://trinityrnaseq.sourceforge.net/">trinity</a> for this analysis.
+I use <a href="http://sourceforge.net/projects/trinityrnaseq/files/PREV_CONTENTS/previous_releases/">trinity</a> (vers.
+2-25-2013) for this analysis.
+This older version generates significantly more contigs and runs much faster than the newer updates for complex reasons.

 I created a config file that directed trinity to wherever my split-adapter-quality-trimmed reads are.

 ```
 # make sure directory paths are correct. otherwise, trinity will not run.
-aristochromis-christiae-ID25:/home/jimmyzheng/JZ_UCE_RUNS/clean-fastq/aristochromis-christiae-ID25/split-adapter-quality-trimmed/
-astatotilapia-burtoni-ID32:/home/jimmyzheng/JZ_UCE_RUNS/clean-fastq/astatotilapia-burtoni-ID32/split-adapter-quality-trimmed/
-aulonocara-stuartgranti-ID26:/home/jimmyzheng/JZ_UCE_RUNS/clean-fastq/aulonocara-stuartgranti-ID26/split-adapter-quality-trimmed/
-bathybates-minor-ID90:/home/jimmyzheng/JZ_UCE_RUNS/clean-fastq/bathybates-minor-ID90/split-adapter-quality-trimmed/
-boulengerochromis-microlepis-ID79:/home/jimmyzheng/JZ_UCE_RUNS/clean-fastq/boulengerochromis-microlepis-ID79/split-adapter-quality-trimmed/
-capidochromis-eucinostomus-ID12:/home/jimmyzheng/JZ_UCE_RUNS/clean-fastq/capidochromis-eucinostomus-ID12/split-adapter-quality-trimmed/
-chalinochromis-brichardi-ID57:/home/jimmyzheng/JZ_UCE_RUNS/clean-fastq/chalinochromis-brichardi-ID57/split-adapter-quality-trimmed/
+aristochromis-christiae-ID25:/home/jimmyzheng/JZ_UCE_RUNS/dmux-merged-clean/aristochromis-christiae-ID25
+astatotilapia-burtoni-ID32:/home/jimmyzheng/JZ_UCE_RUNS/dmux-merged-clean/astatotilapia-burtoni-ID32
+aulonocara-stuartgranti-ID26:/home/jimmyzheng/JZ_UCE_RUNS/dmux-merged-clean/aulonocara-stuartgranti-ID26
+bathybates-minor-ID90:/home/jimmyzheng/JZ_UCE_RUNS/dmux-merged-clean/bathybates-minor-ID90
 ... (continued)
 ```
 I then saved this file in my `JZ_UCE_RUNS` base directory, from which the assembly will be generated.
 Trinity will create a new directory, which I specified below in the following script.
 The program runs at a program-defined k-mer value of 25.
 Smaller k-mer values allows for locating more overlapping sequences but smaller sized subsequences.
 Thus this can lead to more sequence ambiguities.
-25 is considered a small-medium k-mer value, so I also ran trinity with a `min-kmer-coverage` of 60.
 Higher k-mer values leads to fewer ambiguities, longer contigs, but can take more computing time and space.
-[INSERT RESULTS HERE]
+You may adjust as you like, but from my experience (using a `min-kmer-coverage` of 60), the results were almost the same.
 ```
 phyluce_assembly_assemblo_trinity \
     --config assembly.conf \
     --output /home/jimmyzheng/JZ_UCE_RUNS/trinity-assemblies \
-##  --min-kmer-coverage 60 \ NOTE: Default is 25
     --clean \
-    --cores 12
+    --cores 24
 ```
-Once this finished (took about 4 days), I ran an additional quality check for the assemblies.
+Once this finished (took about a day), I ran an additional quality check for the assemblies.
 The results are stored in [contigs.csv](contigs.csv).

 ```
 for i in trinity-assemblies/contigs/*.fasta;